Indigenous peoples of Oceania: Demographics

-In New Zealand, Māori constitute a significant minority, accounting for 16% of the total population according to the 2018 census.
-A considerable number of those who define themselves as Māori are also of European, and to a lesser but growing extent, of Asian descent.
+In New Zealand, according to the 2018 census, 16% of the population identified as being of Māori descent.
+Many of those same people also identified as being descended from other ethnic groups, such as European.

 The indigenous peoples of Australia are the Indigenous Australians, who account for 2.5% of the total population according to 2011 census figures.
 The term 'Indigenous Australians' refers to both the Aboriginal peoples of mainland Australia and Torres Strait Islander peoples.
 Of the total 'Indigenous Australian' population, 90% identified as Aboriginal only, 6% identified as Torres Strait Islander and the remaining 4% identified as being of both Aboriginal and Torres Strait Islander origin.

 Papua New Guinea (PNG) has a majority population of indigenous societies, with some 700+ different tribal groups recognised out of a total population of just over 5 million.
 The PNG Constitution and other Acts identify traditional or custom-based practices and land tenure, and explicitly sets out to promote the viability of these traditional societies within the modern state.
 However, several conflicts and disputes concerning land use and resource rights continue between indigenous groups, the government and corporate entities.